openbohemians/milk/README.md

 ## Customizing Markup

-**IMPORTANT** Customizing markup is not something to be doen lightly!!!
-Use it sparingly and only when you have to other good option.
+**IMPORTANT** Customizing markup is not something to be done lightly!!!
+Use it sparingly and only when you have no other good option.
 It is much better to simply uses classes and modify a sites stylesheets to produce the desired results.
 In fact, we debated whether it was even wise to allow this level of customization.
 Implementors may wish to make it a separate API option which can be turned on or off.

 For fancier customizations we can use our trusy macro langauge.
 Customizing any markup tags is as easy as using *relative tagging*.
 By relative tagging we simply mean that instead of creating a new element of a given tag, we are referencing a another tag which is to be augmented.